zudello/zudello-knowledge-base/Knowledge Base/relationships-module/managing-supplier-records.md

 <!-- ### Supplier alternatives -->
 ### Dependencies

 View and manage supplier dependencies by clicking the **Dependencies** tab.
-For more information, see [dependencies](../business-rules/dependencies.md).
+For more information, see [Dependencies](../business-rules/data-dependencies.md).

 ### Chat function

 Use the chat feature to discuss supplier-related changes.
-For more information, see [chat-function](../document-management/chat-function.md).
+For more information, see [Chat function](../document-management/chat-function.md).

 ### Audit history

 Track changes to supplier records through the audit history.
-For more information, see [viewing-and-downloading-audit-history](../document-management/viewing-and-downloading-audit-history.md).
+For more information, see [Viewing and downloading audit history](../document-management/viewing-and-downloading-audit-history.md).

 ### Attachments

 Add and view related information in the related documents and related attachments sections.
-For more information, see [related-documents-and-attachments](../document-management/related-documents-and-attachments.md).
+For more information, see [Related documents and attachments](../document-management/related-documents-and-attachments.md).

 ## Need help?